swiftlang/swift-evolution/proposals/0068-universal-self.md

 Introducing `Self` addresses the following issues:

 * `dynamicType` remains an exception to Swift's lowercased keywords rule.
-This change eliminates a special case that falls out of Swift standards.
+This change eliminates a special case that's out of step with Swift's new standards.
 * `Self` is shorter and clearer in its intent.
 It mirrors `self`, which refers to the current instance.
 * It provides an easier way to access static members.
 As type names grow large, readability suffers. `MyExtremelyLargeTypeName.staticMember` is unwieldy to type and read.
 * Code using hardwired type names is less portable than code that automatically knows its type.